Skip to main content

 Renaming the pages layer within the FSD structure

-Another way to solve the problem is to rename the app layer in the FSD structure to avoid conflicts with the NextJS pages folder.
-You can rename the app layer in FSD to views.
+Another way to solve the problem is to rename the pages layer in the FSD structure to avoid conflicts with the NextJS pages folder.
+You can rename the pages layer in FSD to views.
 In that way, the structure of the project in the src folder is preserved without contradiction with the requirements of NextJS.

 Keep in mind that it's highly recommended to document this rename prominently in your project's README or internal documentation.
 This rename is a part of your "project knowledge".